petrknap/trunk/_posts/2016-11-27-cast-je-favoriete-entertainment-naar-je-tv-chromecast.md

 ## Fun with smart "box"

-The real question was which which smart "box" to choose.
+The real question was which smart "box" to choose.
 I was thinking about *HTPC*, [*Raspberry pi*] and [*Google Chromecast*].

 ![Google Chromecast 2 plugged in LG 32LH530V](/notes/data/2016-11-27/google-chromecast-2/google-chromecast-2.jpg)